 This opens the debate around fictional documentary and staged photography.
 The creation of work representing reality and yet is fake.
 Either deliberately constructed for an audience, or reproduced/photoshopped to create a lie that is passed off as real.
 The more common of the latter is the use of photoshopped images or staged images that are entered into competitions.

-In a wider context, it could be argued that fashion and commercial photography often carries with it an element of staged work.
-The advertising image where every pixel is scrutinised is often the one showing the ‘ideal outfit or lifestyle’ Yet it can be argued that the image itself is portraying a fake wold into which many aspire to travel.
+In the broader context, it could be argued that fashion and commercial photography often carries with it an element of staged work.
+The advertising image where every pixel is scrutinised is often the one showing the ‘ideal outfit or lifestyle’, Yet it can be argued that the image itself is portraying a fake world, into which many aspire to travel.

 There are many examples when this is not the case.
 The recent loss of Karl Lagerfeld has left the design world with an irreplaceable hole.
 However, as a photographer, Lagerfeld was very skilled at recording images of his and others, design work.
-The images he developed demonstrated that it is possible to produce visual work grounded in reality.
+The images he developed demonstrated that it is possible to produce visual work grounded in reality but masquerading as fantasy.

 I see the work of Sugimoto Dioramas as sitting very much within the realms of the farmer.
-He does have a very good ability to observe, study and capture the essence of the subjects in his work as naturally as possible.
+He does have an excellent ability to observe, study and capture the essence of the subjects in his work as naturally as possible.
 However, for me, they lack a spark of reality and come across as static museum scenes.
-These take away something from the image that has an impact on the mental narrative.
+These take away something from the image that has an impact on the maternal narrative.

 This, therefore, means I do not see Sugimoto as a convincing natural wildlife photographer, but rather someone who is reproducing scenes observed from beyond the camera lens.

 I see some comparison to Sugimoto in the work of Jeff Wall.
 In this, we find Wall developing methods of creating images that are a freezeframe of time.
 This generates a scene that is, more often than not, an almost impossible collection of events all occurring within one frame.